cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

 ### Develop using the standard Next.js dev server

-  In order to have a very fast and polished dev experience the standard dev server provided by Next.js is the best available option.
-So use it to quickly make changes and iterate over them, while still having access to your Cloudflare bindings thanks to the `next-dev` submodule (as described in the [local bindings section](#set-up-bindings-for-local-development) above).
+  The [standard development server provided by Next.js](https://nextjs.org/docs/getting-started/installation#run-the-development-server) is the best available option for a fast and polished development experience.
+The `next-dev` submodule (as described in the [local bindings section](#set-up-bindings-for-local-development) above makes it possible to use Next.js' standard development server while still having access to your Cloudflare bindings.

 ### Build and preview your worker locally